The course is partitioned in two main parts.

 b.
 Methodological: the normative and positive economic theory of desirable institutions: which institution would we accept? can we put them in practice?

-2. Arrow impossibility theorem and the difficulties of social choice with minimal assumptions about values and information
+2. Arrow impossibility theorem as the sign of the difficulties of a general economic theory of institutions; and the difficulties of social choice with minimal assumptions about values and information

 3. Could "the market" be the answer?
 Microeconomics and the ideal of perfect competitive market (and its limitations).